huggingface/blog/nystromformer.md

 ### Conclusion

 Nyströmformer offers an efficient approximation to the standard self-attention mechanism, while outperforming other linear self-attention schemes.
 In this blog post, we went over a high-level overview of the Nyström method and how it can leveraged for self-attention.
-Readers interested in deploying or fine-tuning Nyströmformer for downstream tasks can find the Huggingface documentation [here](https://huggingface.co/docs/transformers/v4.18.0/en/model_doc/nystromformer).
+Readers interested in deploying or fine-tuning Nyströmformer for downstream tasks can find the HuggingFace documentation [here](https://huggingface.co/docs/transformers/v4.18.0/en/model_doc/nystromformer).